mm5951/p8105_hw2_mm5951/Homework_2_mm5951.md

 -   Over the entire study period, Prof. Trash collected a total of 190.12 tons of dumpster.
--   In 2020 alone, he collected a total of 856 sports balls.
+-   In 2020 alone, Mr. Trash collected a total of 856 sports balls.

 ## Problem 3